Gnotes/terms/README.md

 ## Terms

-Terminology glossaries for kinds of indutry.
+Terminology glossaries for kinds of industry.

 ### Contents